 Once the water reaches the desired height, let it heat up to the right brewing temperature, which typically takes between fifteen and fifty minutes.

-Fix an empty portafilter in group-head and let the espresso machine run for several seconds.
+Fix an empty portafilter in group-head and let it run for several seconds.

-When using espresso machine with pre-infusion, I pre-brew the fresh coffee until I see the first few drops exiting from the portafilter.
+When using one with pre-infusion, I pre-brew the fresh coffee until I see the first few drops exiting from the portafilter.

 Afterward, you begin infusion at your desirable predetermined yield and your drink is ready.

-Although the procedure may vary slightly depending on the espresso machine you are using, I believe I have provided a helpful guide for a starter.
+Although the procedure may vary slightly depending on the one you are using, I believe I have provided a helpful guide for a starter.